ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 for filename in **
 ```

 This feature is disabled by default.
-Activate it by enabling the `globstar` interpreter option with the `shopt` command.
+You can activate it by enabling the `globstar` Bash option with the `shopt` command.

 When Bash meets the `**` pattern, it inserts a list of all subdirectories and their files starting from the current directory.
-You can combine this mechanism with regular patterns.
+You can combine this mechanism with a regular pattern.

-For example, let's process all files with the PDF extension from the user's home directory.
+For example, you want to process all files with the PDF extension from the home directory.
 The following `for` loop condition does that:
 {line-numbers: true, format: Bash}
 ```
 shopt -s globstar